-There is a huge scope of SAS for fresher.
-Banks are heavily using SAS as are Insurance & other Financial Services companies like HSBC, Citi, JP Morgan, & Wells Fargo.
+There is a huge scope of SAS for freshers.
+Banks are heavily using SAS, as are Insurance & other Financial Services companies like HSBC, Citi, JP Morgan, & Wells Fargo.

 How to learn SAS Programming online for free?

-You do not want to spend a whopping 6 months to learn SAS.
-You can go by the 6-week learning guide and turn your self right into a proficient SAS programmer.
+You do not want to spend a whopping six months learning SAS.
+You can follow the 6-week learning guide and become a proficient SAS programmer.

 Here is a step-by-step guide on how to get started in case you are a beginner.

-SAS University Edition can be downloaded for free and it’s available for everyone.
-You can both download it in your PC or use it from the Cloud.
+SAS University Edition can be downloaded for free and is available for everyone.
+You can download it on your PC or use it from the Cloud.

-Below are the articles that you can refer to download and set up SAS.
+Below are the articles you can refer to download and set up SAS.

 Step 2: SAS Interfaces

-Before you begin writing any code, you will need to first become acquainted with the SAS interface.
+Before writing any code, you must first become acquainted with the SAS interface.

 The coding space is positioned in the middle of the SAS Studio interface.
 This is the place you can write SAS programming codes.

-The RESULTS window shows the report or analysis results when a certain procedure is compiled.
+The RESULTS window shows the report or analysis results when a procedure is compiled.

 SAS Library may be seen as the folder that contains all the SAS files and datasets.

-Learn more by referring to below the article.
+Learn more by referring to the article below.